 Students must complete 120 credits to graduate with a BA in liberal studies from Syracuse.
 The school’s generous transfer policy allows distance learners to transfer up to 90 credits towards their degrees, including up to 66 credits from a junior college.
 To count towards degree requirements, transfer credits must have been earned at an accredited college or university with a ‘C’ grade or better.
 This program requires students to fulfill three different areas: liberal skills, divisional perspectives, and depth.
 Distance learners also take 24 credits of free electives in any area of academic interest.
 Required coursework includes a six–credit writing studio, a three–credit intensive writing class, and two courses tackling critical reflections on ethical and social issues.

-Syracuse University is regionally accredited by the New England Association of Schools and Colleges (NEASC-CIHE).
+Syracuse University is regionally accredited by the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges Commission on Higher Education (NEASC-CIHE).

 Students interested in pursuing liberal arts–related work can earn a BA in liberal arts from Columbus State University in Georgia.
 This degree can be completed entirely online with no in–person requirements.